datumorphism/datumorphism.github.io/content/wiki/tools/git.md

 3. One your local machine, using `git clone ssh://<yourusername>@<your.server.name>/<path to repo>` will clone the empty repo to your local machine.

-Here I'll use my own machines as an example.
+Here I'll use my own machine as an example.
 After setting up the git server, I create initialized empty git repo on this server, under path `/home/neutrino/gitserver/` (where neutrino is my user name on this ubuntu machine)

 ```bash
 git init --bare codebase.git
 ```

 Then I find this folder named `codebase.git` under this path `/home/neutrino/gitserver/`.
-The work on the server side is done now.
+The work on the server-side is done now.
 This server has a name `physicists.edu` (which I made up), on my local machine I clone it by

 ```bash
 git clone ssh://neutrino@physicists.edu/home/neutrino/gitserver/codebase.git